SakshiHadadare/Cafe-Management-System-NetBeans-Java-SQL/README.md

 - Product Table:
 Stores details about products available in the cafe, including name, price, and inventory levels.

 ## License

+This project is a derivative work based on the YouTube video playlist titled "[Cafe Management System in java (JFrame, Mysql Database, Netbeans IDE)](https://youtube.com/playlist?list=PLdRq0mbeEBmxvnNAwr9va2aO09VBssx9c&si=KmRaMtLkFrtR4-GG)" by [BTech Days].
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ## Acknowledgements
 Thanks to all contributors and the open-source community for their invaluable support.